LanarsInc/animated-bottom-navigation-bar-flutter/README.md

 # Getting Started

-To get started, place your `AnimatedBottomNavigationBar` in the bottomNavigationBar slot of a `Scaffold`.
+To get started, place your `AnimatedBottomNavigationBar` or `AnimatedBottomNavigationBar.builder` in the bottomNavigationBar slot of a `Scaffold`.
 The `AnimatedBottomNavigationBar` respects `FloatingActionButton` location.
 For example: